 - Watch for cows!

 - Treat every corner as if a dump truck is coming around!

 - Trucks will signal you to pass them with a wave.

 - 100 Himalayan Kilometers = 100 Miles of Rocky Road

 - Little or no warning for road construction.

 - No guard rails with over 1,000 ft drops.

 Much of the itinerary is at high altitude.
 Some nights will be spent above 10,000 feet.
 If you feel this will affect your trip to India, see a doctor and take a physical.
 You want to be in the best physical shape possible when on this trip.
 Please consult your physician regarding altitude before you take this trip.

-We will have organized camping for two of the nights.
+We will have organized camping for 5 of the nights.
 All camping equipment such as tents and sleeping pads will be provided.
 Food, toilet and water will be available at these camp sites.